by Rena Klingenberg.

 2) Another cheap, generic stamp set I bought years ago.
 Not sure what the metal is.
 This set works fine.
 It came in a royal-blue plastic case with no stickers or other manufacturer’s info.

 3) A stamp set from Infinity Stamps that I’ve had for a year or two.
-These are much higher quality than my other two sets, and they’re also higher priced.
-If you plan to do much stamping, I would go for the higher quality.
-These came in a gray plastic case with clear hinged lid.
-Infinity Stamps are “Made from quality grade tool-steel.
-Heat Treated for maximum durability.”
+These are much higher quality than my other two sets, and they’re also much higher priced.
+If you plan to do a lot of stamping, I would go for a higher quality.

 I hope this helps somewhat!